-I haven’t made this dish for a really long time and was so excited when I stumbled across my old recipe.
-It’s a bit time consuming but worth it!
-It’s cheesy and gooey and so delicious.
+I haven’t made this mushroom manicotti recipe for a really long time and was I so excited when I stumbled across my old recipe.
+It’s a bit time-consuming but worth it because it’s cheesy, flavorful, and so delicious.
 My son had 3 helpings & the rest of us cleaned our plates.
-Try it with a salad and garlic bread – irresistible!
+Try this mushroom manicotti with a salad and garlic bread – irresistible!

-- 8 oz of sliced mushrooms, button or cremini
+- 8 oz of button or cremini mushrooms, sliced

 - 1-2 cloves of garlic, minced

 - 1 (15oz) container of ricotta cheese